 PennDOT, in cooperation with the MPOs/RPOs, has developed written provisions for how they will cooperatively develop, and share information related to the key elements of the PBPP process including the selection and reporting of performance targets.
-These PBPP written provisions are provided in Appendix N Pennsylvania's 2023 Transportation Program General Guidance.
-In addition, PennDOT has updated their Financial Guidance to be consistent with the PBPP provisions.
-The Financial Guidance provides the near term revenues that support the STIP and is provided in Appendix N Pennsylvania's 2023 Transportation Program General Guidance.
+These PBPP written provisions are provided in Appendix N. In addition, PennDOT has updated their Financial Guidance to be consistent with the PBPP provisions.
+The Financial Guidance provides the near term revenues that support the STIP and is provided in Appendix N.